elmiomar/OmniaTurrisSetup/demo/README.md

 ## Test Scenarios

-Write the different test scenarions used
+Write the different test scenarios used.

 ## Troublshooting

 > Murphy's Law says: "Anything that can go wrong, will go wrong."

-What to do in case something is going wrong.
+What to do in case something is going wrong?
+STAY CALM!

+_Just kidding_, but yes, in any case stay calm.